-If you are an active employee enrolled in Medicare, or a retiree, your prescription drug coverage is provided through both the State Plan and a Medicare Part D Standard plan.
-The official plan name is SilverScript Employer PDP.
+If you are a retiree enrolled in Medicare, your prescription drug coverage is provided by SilverScript Employer PDP sponsored by the State of Maryland.
 The common name for this type of plan is an Employer Group Waiver Plan (EGWP).
 You may see both names in the communications you receive.
 As a Medicare-eligible retiree, you qualify for the EGWP as long as:

-- You live in the United States; - You are entitled to Medicare Part A, or you are enrolled in Medicare Part B (or you have both Part A and Part B); and - You qualify for retiree health benefits from the State of Maryland.

-Highlights of this plan include:

-- You pay the same copays as noted in this guide for non-Medicare-eligible retirees. - You have the same out-of-pocket maximums as non-Medicare-eligible retirees. - You have one ID card. - You don't deal with Medicare Part D it's all handled behind the scenes. - Many of the prescription drug step therapy, quantity limits and prior authorization requirements noted in this Section do not apply to you.
+- You live in the United States; - You are entitled to Medicare Part A, or you are enrolled in Medicare Part B (or you have both Part A and Part B); and - You qualify for retiree health benefits from the State of Maryland. - Highlights of this plan include: - You pay the same copays as noted in this guide for non-Medicare-eligible retirees. - You have the same out-of-pocket maximums as non-Medicare-eligible retirees. - · You have one ID card. - You don't deal with Medicare Part D it's all handled behind the scenes. - Many of the prescription drug step therapy, quantity limits and prior authorization requirements noted in this Section do not apply to you.
 Refer to your annual Notice of Coverage for information about what is and what is not allowed.